Written by Ribcollar Inflatables Ltd, Yeovil — specialists in Hypalon RIB tube manufacture and replacement.

 A typical full retube takes two to six weeks from the boat arriving with us to handover, depending on workload and the complexity of the job.

-| Factor | Effect on lead time |
+| Factor | Effect on Lead Time |

 |---|---|